-The type and duration of the Operational and Financial Review will be solely at the discretion of AHCCCS.
-Except in cases where advance notice is not possible or advance notice may render the review less useful, AHCCCS will give the Contractor at least three weeks advance notice of the date of the on-site review.
-In preparation for the on-site Operational and Financial Reviews, the Contractor shall cooperate fully with AHCCCS and the AHCCCS Review Team by forwarding in advance such policies, procedures, job descriptions, contracts, logs and other information that AHCCCS may request.
-The Contractor shall have all requested medical records on-site.
-Any documents, not requested in advance by AHCCCS, shall be made available upon request of the Review Team during the course of the review.
-The Contractor personnel, as identified in advance, shall be available to the Review Team at all times during AHCCCS on-site review activities.
-While on-site, the Contractor shall provide the Review Team with appropriate workspace, access to a telephone, electrical outlets, internet access and privacy for conferences.
+In preparation for the reviews, the Contractor shall cooperate fully with AHCCCS and the AHCCCS Review Team by forwarding in advance such policies, procedures, job descriptions, contracts, records, logs and other material that AHCCCS may request.
+Any documents not requested in advance by AHCCCS shall be made available upon request of the Review Team during the course of the review.
+Contractor personnel as identified in advance shall be available to the Review Team at all times during AHCCCS review activities.
+Should the review be conducted on-site, the Contractor shall provide the Review Team with appropriate workspace, access to a telephone, electrical outlets, internet access and privacy for conferences.

-The Contractor will be furnished a draft copy of the Operational and Financial Review Report and given an opportunity to comment on any review findings prior to AHCCCS publishing the final report.
-Operational and Financial Review findings may be used in the scoring of subsequent bid proposals by that Contractor.

-Recommendations, made by the Review Team to bring the Contractor into compliance with Federal, State, AHCCCS, and/or contract requirements, must be implemented by the Contractor.
-AHCCCS may conduct a follow-up Operational and Financial Review to determine the Contractor's progress in implementing recommendations and achieving program compliance.
-Follow-up reviews may be conducted at any time after the initial Operational and Financial Review.
+The Contractor will be furnished a copy of the draft Operational and Financial Review report and given an opportunity to comment on any review findings prior to AHCCCS issuing the final report.
+Recommendations, made by the Review Team to bring the Contractor into compliance with federal, state, AHCCCS, and/or contract requirements, must be implemented by the Contractor.
+Modifications to the corrective action plan must be approved in advance by AHCCCS.
+Unannounced follow-up reviews may be conducted at any time after the initial Operational and Financial Review to determine the Contractor's progress in implementing recommendations and achieving compliance.
+Review findings may be used in the scoring of subsequent bid proposals submitted by the Contractor.